 Once all the plans were in place for Glacier Park, it was time to get going on the plans for Gardiner, Montana.
 Located right outside the North Yellowstone entrance.
 This little town is the main gateway for visitors to the National Park.
 Feeling like something different needed to be on the itinerary, Montana camping?
 Umm…tried camping before, didn’t turn out so good.
 For us, a little touch of luxury accommodations was a necessity.
-Unless, of course there is a rental luxury RV involved and is easy to drive that would have also worked.
+Unless, of course there is a rental luxury RV involved and easy to drive that would of also worked.

 For the one’s who know me, right about now you are thinking, Sherrie Camping or Glamping, no way!
 Well, to be honest, I am right there with you.
 As some say, to be a well rounded travel blogger one must try all different characteristics of travel.
 It’s kind of part of the job.
 What better place to have an “out of your comfort zone” experience in the United States than in Montana!

 With help from Google, the perfect place popped up.
 The Dreamcatcher Tipi Hotel.
 The web site was intriguing.
 What better way to experience the old west than pretend you are living in a tipi as did the Indians from this region.
 Now this was doable.
 Alyssa was no problem at all to convince, and surprisingly either was Mom.
 Decision made, 2 nights were set to spend in a Tipi.

 Its Time to Go Glamping